Company offers hourly employees wage increase in light of COVID-19

-One national company, which has three stores on Guam, is increasing wages for their hourly employees - albeit temporarily - in response to the COVID-19 outbreak.
+One national company, which has three stores on Guam, is increasing wages for its hourly employees - albeit temporarily - in response to the COVID-19 outbreak.

 Cost-U-Less announced the wage increase for its workers across the nation in a press release this morning.
-The company has three stores on Guam.
+The company has three stores on Guam and about 200 employees who will receive the financial boost.

 The $2 per hour increase will apply to the company's 12 stores for hours worked between March 8 and April 4, according to the press release.